ToddX61/Svg-to-Png/README.md

 * A raster image was inserted into the svg file.
 * The vector drawing tool used to create the svg was unable to transform an effect because there was no equivalant in the svg specification.

-## Possible enchancements
+## Possible enhancements

 What started as a small (or so I thought) experiment, became way more involved than I planned.
 Yet still, there are many possible enhancements that could be added.
 Issue a pull request and go for it.

-* Extract viewbox from SVG file when added to project and set width, height in ViewController
 * Change from table cell based outline to a view based one.
 * The default export commands apply to **all** projects.
 Enhance to saving per project and/or per folder or individual files.
 * Allow multiple selection in the outline view.
 * Ability to set default resolutions to a project or folder
 * Other?

+## Completed enhancements

+* Extract viewbox from SVG file when added to project and set width, height in ViewController - Completed v1.1.0